happytomatoe/fedora-dev-setup/README.md

 - Disable animation: Go to system settings -> accessibility-> seeing-> Turn of animation effects
 - Install vimium chrome extension for browser
 - Pin apps.
 They can be opened with windows+1,2,...

-If you've configured powerlevel10k theme - disable plugins in ~/.p10k.zsh.
-That's what the changed version does